 We always appreciate a clean, bare face when possible.
 Coming to your appointment with a full face of cake can eat into the treatment part of your service as makeup can be difficult to remove.
 If you only wear tinted sunscreen, don't even worry about it, we'll get it right off!

-Everyone is entitled to their own beliefs but we respectfully decline to honor this specific one and for good reason - sun damage is the leading cause of skin cancer in ALL skin tones.
+Everyone is entitled to their own beliefs but I respectfully decline to honor this specific one and for good reason - sun damage is the leading cause of skin cancer in ALL skin tones.
 Sunscreen is also the most effective treatment to prevent signs of aging and photodamage.
-Plus, all your other skincare products (except maybe acne products) are worthless if you're not wearing sunscreen because UV rays actively work against the ingredients in your skincare.
+Plus, all your other skincare products are worthless if you're not wearing sunscreen because UV rays actively work against the ingredients in your skincare.
 Here's a great video about the scientific studies behind sunscreen's efficacy.

-If you so strongly disagree with sunscreen that you're not willing to use it at all, we are not the right skincare provider for you❤️
+If you so strongly disagree with sunscreen that you're not willing to use it at all, I am not the right skincare provider for you❤️

 Of course you should always speak to a doctor prior to starting any new routine, whether fitness, nutritional or skincare.